hughlett/blog/README.md

 # Assets from drewhughlett.com/posts

-## Posts

 ### Cheap and simple deployment with Docker Context using GitHub Actions

-`deploy.yml` -  GitHub Actions workflow for deploying a container to a server.
+[`deploy.yml`](./posts/cheap-simple-deployment/.github/workflows/deploy.yml) -  GitHub Actions workflow for deploying a container to a server.